 An undergraduate degree is not required for acceptance or matriculation.
 However, most applicants will have completed or be completing a bachelor's or a higher degree before they matriculate.
-If a student does not have a baccalaureate degree, one will be awarded to the student at the time of graduation from medical school.
+If a student does not have a baccalaureate degree, he or she must have a minimum of 120 semester hours of credit across a four year curriculum.

 Scores should be no older than 3 years at time of matriculation.
 An application is not complete until we receive MCAT scores.
 As an example applicants applying for August 2011 matriculation must have MCAT results from 2010, 2009, or 2008.
 The latest date you can take the test and still be considered for admission is September of the calendar year in which you are applying.
 If the MCAT has been taken several times, we consider the highest set of composite scores in evaluating the student's candidacy.

 No, the University of Colorado School of Medicine does not make any exceptions to this policy and will not accept any waiver.

 The Pre-Med Day is held in the fall of the year, normally in September after college students have re-entered their academic programs.
 If you do not reside in the states surrounding Colorado and would like to attend, please contact the Admissions Office (303)724-8025 in August to obtain the date and time of the session.
 Students in all Colorado, Montana and Wyoming schools are automatically invited.